Hampden Park

-There were two 19th-century stadia called Hampden Park, built on different sites.
-A stadium on the present site was first opened on 31 October 1903.
-Hampden was the biggest stadium in the world when it was opened, with a capacity in excess of 100,000.
-This was increased further between 1927 and 1937, reaching a peak of 150,000.
-The record attendance of 149,415, for a Scotland v England match in 1937, is the European record for an international football match.
+A stadium on the present site opened on 31 October 1903, with a capacity in excess of 100,000.
+This was increased between 1927 and 1937, reaching a peak of 150,000.
+The record attendance of 149,415, for Scotland v England in 1937, is the European record for an international football match.
 Tighter safety regulations meant that the capacity was reduced to 81,000 in 1977.
-The stadium has been fully renovated since then, with the most recent work being completed in 1999.
+The stadium has been fully renovated since then, with the most recent significant work being completed in 1999.
+Ahead of the 2014 Commonwealth Games, Hampden Park underwent modifications to the stadium to include a running track and other features required for hosting the games.